sushantn16/spectrum/README.md

 This is a React application for displaying sensor data using a table and line chart.
 Typescript is used in development of this application.

-This project is deployed on netlify and can be checked out on aerospace-data-dashboard.netlify.app
+This project is deployed on netlify and can be checked out on http://aerospace-data-dashboard.netlify.app

 ## Installation